PKandarp/Data-Science-Portfolio/README.md

 # Data Science Portfolio

 This is a repository of the projects I have worked on or are in progress.
 The projects are written in Python (Jupyter Notebook).
-The goal of the projects is to to use data science/statistical modelling techniques to find something interesting.
-A typical project consist of finding and cleaning data, analysis, visualization and conclusion.
+The goal of the projects is to to use Artificial Intelligence, Machine Learning, Deep Learning and/or statistical modelling techniques to answer a specific question or find something interesting.
+A typical project consist of finding and cleaning data, visualization, statistical analysis and conclusion.
 Click on the projects to see full analysis and code.

 # Projects